 DCC recommends all students carry personal health insurance.
 DCC will not assume financial liability for medical treatment and hospital services.
 Most students are protected for medical and hospital claims through family insurance programs.
-For students not covered under such a plan, information regarding health insurance options is available in the Student Development Office.
+For students not covered under such a plan, information regarding health insurance options is available in the Office of Student Development.
 Premium payments are the responsibility of the individual student.